Butterfly Tattoo Meanings

 Also, if you’re considering an ankle tattoo, it’s worth noting that this is one of the most painful areas of the body to get done as there’s very little else between the needle and bone.

-A black and grey or black and white butterfly tattoo can be a beautiful work of art.
+A black and grey butterfly tattoo can be a beautiful work of art.

 It shows the ornate shape of a butterfly without being too busy.